lab-smile/DOMINO/README.md

 You can also use the pre-trained models we provide for testing, please fill out the following request form before accessing to DOMINO models.
 Download pre-trained models [here](https://forms.gle/3GPnXXvWgaM6RZvr5)

+### Code Ocean
+You can alternatively find the link to our reproducible capsule for our code at Code Ocean.
+The link to this capsule is as follows: https://codeocean.com/capsule/6022409/tree/v2.

 ## Citation
 If you use this code, please cite our papers:
 ```